-For close to 15 years, longevity expert Dan Buettner has visited the communities around the world where people are more likely to live to 100.
+For 15 years, longevity expert Dan Buettner has visited the communities around the world where people are more likely to live to 100.

 Or, as he likes to joke, the places “where people forget to die.”